swastiksagar/wazuhlabproject/README.md

 ```http
 https://www.virustotal.com/gui/file/17d81134a5957fb758b9d69a90b033477a991c8b0f107d9864dc790ca37e6a23/detection/f-17d81134a5957fb758b9d69a90b033477a991c8b0f107d9864dc790ca37e6a23-1754894123
 ```

-##
+#

 <div align="left"> <h3>Reporting</h3></div>

-After generating the report of desired event can be seen under reporting section and could be deleted or downloaded in **PDF** format.
+We can generate the report of desired event can be seen under reporting section and could be deleted or downloaded in **PDF** format.

 > [!NOTE]
 > The sample report has been uploaded under the [***Report***](https://github.com/swastiksagar/wazuhlabproject/tree/main/Report) folder of file section in the wazuhlabproject repositories<br>